-The Royal Albert Hall was built with profits from the Great Exhibition, and commemorated the death of Prince Albert in 1861.
+The Royal Albert Hall was built with profits from the 1851 Great Exhibition in Hyde Park, and commemorated the death of Prince Albert in 1861.
 Queen Victoria laid the foundation stone in 1867, and opened it four years later on the 29th March 1871.

-The most famous event held at London’s Albert Hall are the Sir Henry Wood Promenade Concerts – or The Proms.
-They were originally held in the Queen’s Hall on South Bank, until the Germans bombed it in 1941.
-They then transferred to the Royal Albert Hall and rose in popularity.
+Every summer the Royal Albert Hall hosts a famous series of classical concerts called The Proms (or the Sir Henry Wood Promenade Concerts).
+They were originally held in the Queen’s Hall on the South Bank, until the Germans bombed it in 1941.
+They then transferred to the Royal Albert Hall and quickly rose in popularity.

 For seven weeks every summer some of the best known conductors, orchestras and soloists from around the world appear at the Proms to play their favourite classical music.